chobbledotcom/play-test-website/pages/about.md

 ---
-header_text: About the Play-Test BS EN 14960 test / inspection database system
+header_text: About the Play-Test BS EN 14960 inspection database
 subtitle: Open source inspection management for the play equipment industry
 meta_description: Learn about the play-test project, its open source philosophy, and RPII sponsorship